strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Easily clear tables or delete specific rows.

 ✅ **Run Reducers**
-   - Access a list of all your SpacetimeDB reducers (server methods).
+   - Access a list of all your SpacetimeDB reducers.
-   - Call reducers directly from the Unity editor interface.
+   - Run reducers with custom parametres directly from the Unity editor interface.

 ⬇️⬆️ **Data Import/Export**
    - Export all database tables to JSON or CSV format.
-   - Import single tables or entire folders in JSON or CSV format (with manual steps).
+   - Import single tables or entire folders in JSON or CSV format (requires manual steps).

 ⚡ **Performance**
    - No noticeable performance impact during editor runtime.